Gexkill/sweng2/DD/src/index.md

   - api/v1/ride
     - POST: create a new ride

-**N.B.** To end the ride we use the position of the driver, when the position it's nearby the final location the ride will be canceled. **Good here or not? [gilles : do we really need to finish the ride ?
-I tough once the driver accepted the ride and that the client is notified it is in their hand and it is not our buisness anymore.
-The application is made to manage the taxi allocation, not to verify a ride is done or not [claudio: we need it to the availability feature]**
+**N.B.** To end the ride we use the position of the driver, when the position it's nearby the final location the ride will be canceled.

-**INSERT API TO SAY THAT A RIDE IS TERMINATED EVEN IN INTERFACES DESIGN** and in mockup and ux

 ### 2.7.3.Design patterns